Integrating Red with AI Guardrails

 Defense Coverage

-Ensure Guard covers all attack surfaces Red tested:
+Ensure AI Guardrails covers all attack surfaces Red tested:

 - User inputs (chat messages, form fields)